ymx-750/doom/README.md

 # doom
-This have doom 1 and doom 2 near files
+This have doom 1 and doom 2 have files